netascode/go-netconf/CONTRIBUTING.md

 1. Fork the repository and create a branch from `main`
 2. Make your changes following the coding guidelines below
 3. Add tests for any new functionality
-4. Add SPDX headers to all new Go files (see Headers section)
+4. Add SPDX headers to new Go files - see Headers section (contributors: add manually with YOUR copyright, do NOT run `make license`)
 5. Ensure all checks pass: `make test`, `make lint`, `make security`
 6. Update documentation as needed
 7. Write clear commit messages following conventional commits